 Too hot to turn on the oven?
 Grill them instead.
-Just as good and you won’t heat up the kitchen.
-The grill is also faster than the oven but keep an eye on them.
+They will be just as good and you won’t heat up the kitchen.
+Furthermore, the grill is faster than the oven but keep an eye on them.
 Even though they may look a little burned in the picture below, they are actually just perfect.
 The darkest places have the best flavor!

 Two Parting Words of Advice:

 - Be ready to eat these as soon as they come out of the oven or off the grill.
 The “crispy” doesn’t last long.
 For that reason, they make a good appetizer.

 - When selecting okra, try to avoid the pods much longer than three inches.
 They can be tough and stringy.
 I prefer to buy them out of a bin, not pre-packaged, where overly mature okra is easy to hide.

 Fresh okra, smashed and roasted until crispy, makes a delicious appetizer or side dish.

 - Olive or avocado oil

 - Preheat oven to 450 degrees F.